 My mum had a breakdown and beat me – I was put in hospital.
 I literally just walked out of the house.
 I called an ambulance and waited in the phone box.
 I was scared that I was going to die.

-We support more than 10,000 homeless young people each.
+We support more than 10,000 homeless young people each year.
 Even with 86 per cent of the young people who come to Centrepoint moving on positively, with your support, there's still so much more for us to do.
 Tens of thousands of young people a year approach their councils for support with homelessness.
 We need your help to maintain our work in prevention, housing, education and health support to reach more of them.

 If you're homeless or at risk of becoming homeless, or are already sleeping rough or sofa surfing, we can help you find the advice you need.